 Step 4: Make an intake appointment

-The Front Desk staff will contact you to set a date and time for an intake appointment with a disability advisor.
+The Front Desk staff will contact you to set a date and time for an intake appointment with an Accessibility Advisor.
 Scheduling can be done in person, over the phone, or by email.

 I am struggling at university and don’t know why.
 Could I have a disability?